HomeDing/homeding.github.io/elements/dstime.md

+---
-# DSTime Element ???
+title: The DSTime Element

-::: excerpt dstime
+id: dstime
+tags: ["Element", "Time"]
+description: Support getting local time from a DS3231 chip.
+excerpt: >
-The DSTime Element gets the local time from a chip that contains a high accurate clock running independently from the main board and processor.
+  The DSTime Element gets the local time from a DS3231 chip that contains a high accurate clock running independently from the main board and processor.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

 A small battery is required to keep the clock running when power is failing and a crystal oscillator for exact timing is used.

-The DSTimeElement is one of the element implementations to get a local time from an external source and to adjust the real local timew on the board.
+The DSTimeElement is one of the element implementations to get a local time from an external source and to adjust the real local time on the board.

 The advantage of this approach is that a device can have the real time available from the start.
 Other time receiving elements depend on the availability of a network time server or a broadcasting signal.